ruslanmv/ruslanmv.github.io/_posts/2021-02-20-Text-To-Speech-with-TensorFlowTTS.md

 ---
-title: "Text to Speech with TensorFlow with Heruku and Google Colab"
+title: "Text to Speech with TensorFlow with Heroku and Google Colab"
 excerpt: "Text-to-Speech TTS To Synthesize Speech That Sounds Like a Real Human Person with Gradio"

 header: